nilearn/nilearn/doc/dataset_manipulation.rst

    fetch_nyu_rest
    fetch_adhd

-The data are downloaded only once and stored locally, in order:
+The data are downloaded only once and stored locally, in one of the following directories (in order of priority):

   * the folder specified by `data_dir` parameter in the fetching function if it is specified
   * the environment variable `NISL_DATA` if it exists
   * the `nisl_data` folder in the current directory

-Note that you can copy that folder across computers to avoid downloading.
+Note that you can copy that folder across computers to avoid downloading the data twice.

 Understanding MRI data
 =======================